lsst/qserv/UserManual.md

 This section covers restriction you need to be aware of when interacting with Qserv.

-### Spatial constraints must be expressed through our qserv_areaspec_* functions
+### Spatial constraints should be expressed through our qserv_areaspec_* functions

-Spatial constraints can only be expressed through qserv_areaspec_* functions (see Extensions section above for details).
-Other way of specifying spatial restrictions may be significantly slower (e.g., they might devolve to be full table scan).
+Spatial constraints should beexpressed through qserv_areaspec_* functions (see Extensions section above for details).
+Any other way of specifying spatial restrictions may be significantly slower (e.g., they might devolve to be full table scan).
 For example, the form:

     WHERE ra BETWEEN <ra1> AND <ra2>
       AND decl BETWEEN <decl1> AND <decl2>